SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Experiments

-\textbf{Overall performance.} SHARP reaches 27.54 CLIP, 5.78 Aes, and 0.270 HPSv2 on average, outperforming the strongest baseline YaRN by +0.39/+0.13/+0.008 and RS-FLUX by +1.47/+0.44/+0.029.
+\textbf{Overall performance.} SHARP achieves 27.54 CLIP, 5.78 Aes, and 0.270 HPSv2 on average, surpassing the strongest baseline YaRN by +0.39 / +0.13 / +0.008 and RS-FLUX by +1.47 / +0.44 / +0.029.

-\textbf{Square extrapolation.} SHARP improves over YaRN from 27.27/5.68/0.263 to 27.68/5.81/0.271.
-The margin widens with extrapolation factor: +0.32/+0.11/+0.007 at $1536^2$ to +0.50/+0.14/+0.009 at $2560^2$, indicating increasing benefit as the positional OOD effect becomes more severe.
-From $1536^2$ to $2560^2$, SHARP's metrics degrade by only 0.75/0.18/0.010 versus 0.93/0.21/0.012 for YaRN.
+\textbf{Isotropic promotion.} SHARP improves over YaRN from 27.27 / 5.68 / 0.263 to 27.68 / 5.81 / 0.271.
+The margin \emph{widens} with the promotion factor: +0.32 / +0.11 / +0.007 at $1536^2$ versus +0.50 / +0.14 / +0.009 at $2560^2$.
+This widening corroborates the spectrum-aware design: as the promotion factor grows, static methods suffer increasingly severe high-frequency suppression, whereas SHARP's dynamic scheduling compensates accordingly.
+From $1536^2$ to $2560^2$, SHARP's metrics degrade by 0.75 / 0.18 / 0.010 versus 0.93 / 0.21 / 0.012 for YaRN, indicating slower quality decay under aggressive promotion.

-\textbf{Rectangular extrapolation.} SHARP remains best at all rectangular settings, with gains over YaRN of +0.33 to +0.43 CLIP and the largest margins at the most challenging $3072\times2048$ (26.93/5.64/0.263 vs.\ 26.50/5.50/0.254).
-Notably, the anisotropic setting introduces additional difficulty because the extrapolation factor differs along the two spatial axes, yet SHARP handles this gracefully since its RoPE rescaling operates independently on each axis through the same dimensionless frequency ratio $r(d)$.
+\textbf{Anisotropic promotion.} SHARP leads at all anisotropic settings, with the largest margins at the most challenging $3072\times2048$ (26.93 / 5.64 / 0.263 vs.\ 26.50 / 5.50 / 0.254).
+Despite differing promotion factors along the two spatial axes, SHARP handles this gracefully through axis-independent RoPE rescaling via the dimensionless frequency ratio $r(i)$, consistent with its resolution-agnostic formulation.